How to Plant and Grow Nigella (Love-in-a-Mist)

 Planting

-Thin seedlings to be up to be 8 to 10 inches apart.
+• Once seedlings grow, thin them to 8 to 10 inches apart.
 Too-close plants will become tall and spindly as they reach for sunlight.
+For cut flower beds, space 6 inches apart.

 Growing